lixingcong/dnsmasq-regex/README.md

 # build it
 make

-# Run the binary, check if the compile option contains "regex(+ipset)"
+# Run the binary, check if the compile option contains "regex(+ipset,nftset)"
 ./dnsmasq/src/dnsmasq --version
 ```

-*Tips:* If you do not need the patch of regex_ipset, just edit the file "Makefile" and build from source again.
+*Tips:* If you do not need the patch of ipset/nftables, just edit the file "Makefile" and build from source again.

 Change this line